-- 1. application to the Graphic Design upper-division program;
+- application to the Graphic Design upper-division program;

 - 2. "Commonly Asked Questions" form; and

 - 3. the Graphic Design Aptitude Test.

 The packet contains complete instructions for completing the standard test.
-This test requires the completion of five problems that are reviewed by the faculty and that become the portfolio of materials considered for admission to the upper-division program.
+This test requires the completion of five problems, which are reviewed by the faculty and which become part of the portfolio of materials considered for admission to the upper-division program.